 Do you have a clear vision of the leader you’re looking to hire?
 The more information you can provide a consultant, the more precisely they can tailor their search.

 A detailed briefing and/or written document will help both parties better understand the parameters for success.

 Key Search has worked with some of the fastest-growing start-ups in the world and helped companies succeed in a number of sectors including eCommerce, Consumer, Digital Health, Fintech, and Hospitality Tech.

-Led by Founder Franziska Palumbo-Seidel and Directors Mara Vouleli, Delano Brand and Weronika Oesterreicher, we maintain a network comprising thousands of skilled, experienced executive professionals.
+Led by Founder Franziska Palumbo-Seidel and Directors Mara Vouleli, Delano Brand, Weronika Oesterreicher, David Bizer, Pawel Rogalski, Rani Verschoor and Leonie Hammer we maintain a network comprising thousands of skilled, experienced executive professionals.
 Our global reach and expertise in varied sectors uniquely positions us to find the talent organizations need.

 Executive Search, despite its boom, remains a fragmented market.
 With many thousands of providers, it is hard to choose the right one.
 Large multinationals usually work with the five giants: Spencer Stuart, Heidrick & Struggles, Russell Reynolds Associates, Egon Zehnder, and Korn Ferry.
 This quintet, known as the “Shrek” firm are specialized in hiring for large corporate conglomerates.